SysKitTeam/docs-point/set-up-point-data-center/deployment/system-requirements.md

 ---
-description: This article lists requirements to consider when deploying SysKit Point.
+description: This article lists requirements to consider when deploying SysKit Point in your Azure subscription.
 ---

 # Requirements

+{% hint style="warning" %}
+**Please note!**
+Requirements listed in this article apply to the self-hosted SysKit Point option required when using the Data Center plan only.
+{% endhint %}

 ## SysKit Point Requirements